Lob2018/SudoFX2024/README.md

 - Application with Java Runtime Environment included

-  [Download and install the latest Windows version of the file **SudokuFX-v.v.v.msi **, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)
+  [Download and install the latest Windows version of the file **SudokuFX+JVM-v.v.v.msi **, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)

   The MSI file does not have a code signing certificate (paid service), Microsoft Defender SmartScreen informs you of this